-2.3 Judgments on compliance with regulations
+2.3 Judgments on compliance with standards and regulations

-Once inspectors have gathered information, they make a judgment about the level of compliance against each regulation reviewed.
-While some regulations attribute responsibility to the person in charge to comply, overall responsibility for compliance is with the registered provider.
-Inspectors will judge whether the registered provider or person in charge has been found to be compliant, substantially compliant or not compliant with the regulations associated with them.
+Once inspectors have gathered information, they make a judgment about the level of compliance against each standard reviewed.
+While some standards and regulations attribute responsibility to the person in charge to comply, overall responsibility for compliance is with the provider.
+Inspectors will judge whether the provider or person in charge has been found to be compliant, substantially compliant or not compliant with the standards and or regulations.